ramackri/WeatherApp/README.md

 ```
 git clone https://github.com/ramackri/WeatherApp
-cd ng-weather
+cd WeatherApp
 ```

 ## Directory Layout

-    WeatherAppUsingAngularJs/          --> all of the files to be used in development js/         --> JavaScript files
+    WeatherApp/          --> all of the files to be used in development js/         --> JavaScript files
       css/   -->   Css files for Html Template weatherapp.html  --> weather application Home page